- Mentoring is an ongoing relationship and dialogue about the unfolding of your spiritual journey.

-- Guided meditations and other modalities will be offered for deepening your understanding and compassion, while empowering and supporting you to take your practice “off the cushion” and into the unfolding of your days.
+- Guided meditations and other modalities may be offered for deepening understanding and compassion, while empowering and supporting you to take your practice “off the cushion” and into the unfolding of your days.

 ” I have been a practitioner of Mindfulness-Insight Meditation for 35 years and have been offering mindfulness retreats, meditation groups and workshops worldwide since 1991.
 I have provided mentoring services for over 20 years, supporting long-term and beginning meditators, teacher trainees, new dharma teachers and community dharma leaders.
+Over the years I’ve had much experience dealing with the awakening of powerful and sometimes challenging energies within the body.
 My books In the Lap of the Buddha and Petals and Blood chronicle my journey with mindfulness, HIV, the reverberations of childhood sexual abuse and violence and growing up gay in South Africa.”

 - Mentoring helps foster a relationship of acceptance, equanimity and balance by bringing mindfulness-based exercises and meditation practices to every facet of an acute or chronic health condition, whether life-changing or life-threatening.

 - Mentoring will support you to engage all facets of your situation, including challenging emotions, insomnia, physical pain and feeling overwhelmed.

 - You will become an informed and empowered partner in your healthcare as you mindfully and compassionately explore personal options for bringing healthy, stress reducing and empowering healing modalities into your life in a way that address your unique circumstances and needs.

 - I have found that in the days and weeks following a diagnosis, Mentoring can profoundly affect the trajectory of a health situation.